Review repeat buys before money moves.

 Production support, maintenance, and repair teams

-• Central Indiana manufacturing has recurring maintenance, fabrication, material handling, and production-support spend.
+• Manufacturers commonly carry recurring maintenance, fabrication, material handling, and production-support spend that sits between operations and purchasing.

 • Downtime risk is often created by ordinary repeat-use items rather than strategic direct material.